Aircraft

 Fun facts about Biplane

-The Wright brothers' first powered flight in 1903 lasted only 12 seconds and covered just 120 feet, shorter than the wingspan of a modern Boeing 747.
+1. The Wright Brothers' first powered flight in 1903 lasted only 12 seconds and covered 120 feet, shorter than the wingspan of a modern Boeing 747 airliner.

 About Biplane

-Why do biplanes have two wings instead of one?
+Why did biplanes have two sets of wings instead of one?

 Coloring page FAQs